Become a Volunteer

 We are lucky enough to be in the unique position to have access to all facilities the hospital has to offer.

-We’ve done more than 100 trials, including 15 phase 1 and first in human trials.
-We have an exceptional record for safety and putting our volunteers first and have held MHRA phase 1 accreditation status since 2012.
+We’ve done more than 100 trials, including 36 phase 1 with over 25 first in human trials and 29 Phase II trials.
+We have an exceptional record for putting safety first and have held MHRA phase 1 accreditation status since 2012.
+Our trials can be for healthy volunteers or for a range of health conditions such as respiratory, eczema, alzheimers and heart failure.

 Since 2009, when the unit opened, more than 2500 volunteers have been part of a trial here.
 Many come back to repeat the experience.